trudransh/MillionairesDilemma/README.md

 The project is organized into the following main directories:

 - `contracts/`: Contains the Solidity smart contracts and related tests.
-- `backend/`: Contains the backend code, including end-to-end tests and configuration files.
-- `docs/`: Contains documentation related to the Inco Lightning protocol and project setup.

 ## Quick Start